d9pouces/PolyArchiv/README.md

     |     source 3: mysql         |
     \-----------------------------/

-Configuration is based on simple `.ini` files:
+Configuration is based on standard `.ini` files, each file corresponding to one repository:

   * `my-local-repo.local` defines a local repository named `my-local-repo`,
   * `my-remote-repo.remote` defines a remote repository named `my-remote-repo`.

-Each local repository defines one or more data sources, all of them being defined in the `my-local-repo.local` file:
+Each local repository defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:

   * directory with files,
   * MySQL or PostgreSQL database to dump,
+  * Dovecot mails,
   * OpenLDAP database to dump.

 There are several kinds of local repositories: